matejsemancik/astral-visuals/README.md

 processingCoreDir=/Applications/Processing.app/Contents/Java/core/library
 ```

 The `build.gradle` buildscript will look for Processing dependencies at these two paths.
-Open it up, and you can notice that this project depends on some 3rd party libraries, which need to be installed at `libraries.dir` path.
+Open it up, and you can notice that this project depends on some 3rd party libraries, which need to be installed at `processingLibsDir` path.
 Open your Processing library manager (Sketch > Import Library > Add library) and install whatever libraries are specified in the `build.gradle` file.

 Current list of library dependencies is